AlekseiIvanovI/API-weather/README.md

 Welcome to the Weather App!
 This application allows you to get current weather information for a specified location.

+Live Demo
+You can visit the live version of the website at https://darling-cactus-3e78b0.netlify.app/

 ## Features

 - Display current weather conditions including temperature, humidity, wind speed, and description.